melvin78/eTicket/README.md

-For validity ,as soon as a seat is booked a database trigger 'AFTER_INSERT' found in the 'ticketdet' table is called.
+To achieve data integrity ,as soon as a seat is booked a database trigger 'AFTER_INSERT' found in the 'ticketdet' table is called.
 This trigger carries out two tasks:
  1.)
 It updates 'status ' column in the seats table to '1' where 'bus_id' is the index.
 (1 means seat is booked,0 means seat is unavailable).
  2.)
 It generates a 6 digit randomm number using the mySql function 'RAND()'.
 This number is then used as a ticket number which should be a unique.